assembl/assembl/doc/tech_stack.rst

   popular browsers today.

 Webpack_:
-  The new front-end's asset managemnet library will be Webpack instead of Gulp_.
+  The new front-end's asset management library will be Webpack instead of Gulp_.
 Webpack offers more flexibility in managing the pipleline and the modern front-end stack is converging to this tool.